navidyamini/Simple-Marketing-Mix-Model/README.md

 stock_availability_perc: Number of available items in %
 website_version: Version of the website (old or new)

-Inter is a [variable font](https://rsms.me/inter/#variable) and is in addition also distributed as a set of traditional distinct font files in the following styles:

 | Field name                   | Description
 | ---------------------------- | ------------------------------------